minetest/minetest/doc/Android.md

 2. ARM v8
 3. x86
 4. x86_64

+CPU architect similar to ARM or x86 can ***probally*** able to play Minetest but are not recommended!
 ### Minimum:
 1. Graphic: OpenGL ES 1.0
 2. Android version: Android 4.1 (API Level 14)